zhengxili13/jls-android-app/README.md

 # This projet is used to build android application

-Use to build appliication for google play
+ Latest deployed to google play android package. if the original projet not working anymore, use this one to do google play update